TelemetryDeck/docs/basics/pirate-metrics.md

 Most importantly, organizing analytics this way helps you identify your biggest growth opportunities.
 For example, if you have excellent acquisition but poor activation, you know exactly where to focus your efforts.

-## How TelemetryDeck Implements Pirate Metrics
+## How TelemetryDeck implements Pirate Metrics

 The great news? **TelemetryDeck has done all the hard work for you**.